← Back to posts

 GET https://releasebot.io/api/feed/{your-user-id}.json

 You can find your full URL on the Alerts & Integrations page.
-The response is a JSON object with two fields:
+The response is a JSON object with one field:

 • releases — an array of up to 20 release objects